 - i) Long-term fixed-rate and variable-rate receivables/borrowings are evaluated by the Group based on parameters such as interest rates, specific country risk factors, individual creditworthiness of the customer and the risk characteristics of the financed project.
-Based on this evaluation, allowances are taken into account for the expected losses of these receivables. - ii) The fair value of the quoted bonds and mutual funds are based on price quotations at reporting date.
+Based on this evaluation, allowances are taken into account for the expected losses of these receivables. - The fair value of the quoted bonds and mutual funds are based on price quotations at reporting date.
 The fair value of unquoted instruments, loans from banks and other financial liabilities, as well as other non-current financial liabilities is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities.
 In addition to being sensitive to a reasonably possible change in the forecast cash flows or discount rate, the fair value of the equity instruments is also sensitive to a reasonably possible change in the growth rates.
 The valuation requires management to use unobservable inputs in the model, of which the significant unobservable inputs are disclosed in the tables below.
 Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their impact on the total fair value. - iii) Fair values of the Group's interest-bearing borrowings and loans are determined by using DCF method using discount rate that reflects the issuer's borrowing rate as at the end of the reporting period.
-The own non- performance risk as at June 30, 2017 was assessed to be insignificant. - iv) The fair values of the unquoted equity shares have been estimated using a DCF model.
-The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, discount rate, credit risk and volatility/ the probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments. - v) The fair values of the remaining FVTOCI financial assets are derived from quoted market prices in active markets. - vi) The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
+The own non- performance risk as at December 31, 2017 was assessed to be insignificant. - iv) The fair values of the unquoted equity shares have been estimated using a DCF model.
+The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, discount rate, credit risk and volatility/ the probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments. - The Group enters into derivative financial instruments with various counterparties, principally financial institutions with investment grade credit ratings.
 Interest rate swaps, foreign exchange forward contracts are valued using valuation techniques, which employs the use of market observable inputs.
 The most frequently applied valuation techniques include forward pricing and swap models, using present value calculations.
-The models incorporate various inputs including the credit quality of counterparties, foreign exchange spot and forward rates, yield curves of the respective currencies, currency basis spreads between the respective currencies, interest rate curves etc. As at June 30, 2017 the marked-to-market value of derivative asset positions is net of a credit valuation adjustment attributable to derivative counterparty default risk.
+The models incorporate various inputs including the credit quality of counterparties, foreign exchange spot and forward rates, yield curves of the respective currencies, currency basis spreads between the respective currencies, interest rate curves etc. As at December 31, 2017 the marked-to-market value of derivative asset positions is net of a credit valuation adjustment attributable to derivative counterparty default risk.
 The changes in counterparty credit risk had no material effect on the hedge effectiveness assessment for derivatives designated in hedge relationships and other financial instruments recognised at fair value.